madnerdorg/libreconnect/doc/en/devices.md

 # [OpenLight](https://github.com/madnerdorg/openlight)
 Control milight bulb directly without the gateway.
-You can optionally use tactile switch to use it as an switch to turn on/off a lamp.
+You can optionally use tactile switch to use it as a switch to turn on/off a lamp.
 [![OpenLight](../img/openlight_photo.jpg)](https://github.com/madnerdorg/openlight)
 # [TempHum](https://github.com/madnerdorg/temphum)
 Use a DHT11 sensor to measure temperature/humidity, you can also add a photoresistor.